Use the Lexology Navigator tool to compare the answers in this article with those from 20+ other jurisdictions.

 - any other expense incurred in connection with the arbitration proceedings.

-The Arbitration and Conciliation (Amendment) Ordinance introduces a new regime for costs, with a general rule that the unsuccessful party will be ordered to pay costs to the successful party.
+The Arbitration and Conciliation (Amendment) Act introduced a new regime for costs, with a general rule that the unsuccessful party will be ordered to pay costs to the successful party.
 However, the tribunal may depart from this rule and apportion costs differently in view of the conduct of the parties.

 Security for costs